Legal notice

 Limitations of Liabilities

 The information and data contained in this website are derived from sources deemed reliable, but (g+)economics and respective suppliers do not guarantee the correctness or completeness of any data or other information furnished in connection with this website.
-To the maximum extent permitted by law, (g+)economics and their respective suppliers and third-party agents shall not be responsible for or have any liability for any injuries, including direct, incidental, punitive, special, consequential or exemplary damages that directly or indirectly result from the use of this website or the information contained in it or obtained from the use of its content.
+To the maximum extent permitted by law, (g+)economics and our respective suppliers and third party agents shall not be responsible for or have any liability for any injuries, including direct, incidental, punitive, special, consequential or exemplary damages that directly or indirectly result from the use of this website or the information contained in it or obtained from the use of its content.

 Data Security

-© (g+)economics 2012 - 2024.
+© (g+)economics 2025.
 All rights reserved.
 Contact

-Demand better!
+Demand better

 Whatever the macro-risk financial climate, evolving international economic trends and financial interconnections can create actionable opportunities and real risk management demands.
 The art of successful investing is predicting the direction of macro risk travel >>>